solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00_End_To_End_Development.md

 Containers solve the potential issue of misconfiguration of the target environment.
 By containerizing the application and data, it will ensured that the application will run exactly as intended.
 Containers can also more easily be scaled using tools such as Kubernetes.

-Containerizing an application and data layer can be relatively complex, but once the build environment is setup and working, it is possible to push container updates very quickly to multi-region load-balanced environments.
+Containerizing an application and data layer can be relatively complex, but once the build environment is set up and working, it is possible to push container updates very quickly to multi-region load-balanced environments.

 To perform deployments using Docker, reference the [Migrate to Docker Containers](./../artifacts/03-00-Docker/README.md) article.
 This article containerizes the Laravel sample application and its MySQL database as separate containers that communicate through the Docker runtime on the VM instance.